5 min read

 Providing competitive health benefits to employees seems to get harder with each passing year.
 In 2021, average annual employer-sponsored healthcare premiums were $7,739 for a single employee and a whopping $22,221 for family coverage.
 That’s a 4 percent increase from 2020.
 Zoom out further, and you’ll notice a 22 percent increase for family coverage over the last five years and a painful 47 percent increase in the last decade alone.
 Since the average employer pays 78 percent of that premium, rising healthcare costs are just as challenging for small and medium-sized businesses as they are for workers.

 Adding to the complexity of providing health benefits these days, the right plan for your company may change over time.
 What worked for you as a startup may not be the most cost-effective option a few years down the line.
 Yet, offering competitive benefits is critical for attracting and retaining top talent — and ensuring workers perform at their best each day.
-If you’re a mid-size employer, with 51 to 500 workers, offering fully insured or self-insured plans may not be the best option for your bottom line.
+If you’re a small to mid-size employer, with 15 to 125 workers, offering fully insured or self-insured plans may not be the best option for your bottom line.
 Luckily, a third offering bridges the gap between these two plans: level-funded health plans.
 Here’s where level-funded plans fit into the employer-sponsored healthcare landscape, why this option tends to be a good fit for mid-size employers, and how to find the right one for your company.

 VennDiagram